-A staple of NBC News’ 2016 election coverage, Welker reported from the trail of former Secretary of State Hillary Clinton’s campaign.
-She frequently broke exclusives like former Vice President Joe Biden’s decision not to run for office and was recognized by Glamour magazine as a “key player” of the “women of Election 2016.”
+During the 2016 presidential election, Welker reported from the trail covering former Secretary of State Hillary Clinton’s campaign.
+She broke the exclusive that Vice President Joe Biden decided not to run for office that cycle.

 Prior to the White House beat, Welker was a network correspondent based in Burbank, California, joining NBC News in 2010.
 During her first year at the network, Welker was nominated for a National Emmy Award for her role in NBC News’ midterm election coverage.
 She won a National Emmy Award for her role in NBC News’ coverage of Malaysia Airlines Flight 17.
 Welker was also a researcher on Weekend TODAY early in her career and an intern for TODAY while in college.

-Welker, a native of Philadelphia, graduated cum laude from Harvard University with a bachelor's degree in American history.
-She is a member of the National Association of Black Journalists.
-Welker lives in Washington, D.C. with her husband John Hughes.
+Welker, a native of Philadelphia, graduated cum laude from Harvard University with a Bachelor’s in American history.
+She lives in Washington, D.C., with her husband, John Hughes.